11 SEO Trends For Better Quality Traffic in 2024

 If you aren’t targeting the right audiences, then it doesn’t matter how many people see your shop.
 You still won’t be successful.

-In today’s article, we’ve gathered 8 of the most important SEO trends for you to follow in 2022.
+In today’s article, we’ve gathered some of the most important SEO trends for you to follow in 2024.

 We asked experts on Indiehackers, SEO Facebook groups, Linkedin, and other online communities which trends they’ve noticed over the last 12 months that they think marketers should pay attention to.